When Priorities Make an Unexpected Shift in Your Life

 I don’t think I really grasped that this would end up being a permanent placement.
 I just needed somewhere for my mom to be safe until I could get there to help sort things out, because as it turned out, that would not be happening for several more weeks yet.

 I’ve second-guessed this decision a million times, although it turned out to be for the best.
 I know she loved living in the condo, and I also know she had become increasingly isolated and inactive there.
-(She had lost many of her friends during the previous year and had dropped out of many of the activities in which she had been fairly active.
-Plus, although her only prescriptions prior to this incident was a bottle of eye drops, there were too many medical issues, including now being on a complicated regimen of post-recovery meds.)
+She had lost many of her friends during the previous year and had dropped out of many of the activities in which she had been fairly active.
+Plus, although her only prescriptions prior to this incident was a bottle of eye drops, there were too many medical issues, including now being on a complicated regimen of post-recovery meds.

 Assisting a difficult transition

 I hit my savings to cover her first month plus the entrance fee.
-I allowed myself to be exploited by Rent-a-Center for the horribly overpriced furniture that I knew she’d hate, sending me an incomprehensible contract with numbers much higher than what they had quoted on the phone.
+I allowed myself to be exploited by Rent-a-Center for the horribly overpriced cheap furniture that I knew she’d hate, sending me an incomprehensible contract with numbers much higher than what they had quoted on the phone.
 (I didn’t sign it.
 We ultimately returned nearly all of it what we got there.
 Sometimes I just had to let myself be ripped off because my mom needed a place to sit and sleep when she got there and from where I sat, there really was no other option.)

 I was in a panic much of this time, barely sleeping, and having to make snap decisions with very little information.
 Not ideal.
 Dumb things: I found out that the facility provided sheets and pillowcases, but for what size bed?
 Every one of these questions seemed to require yet another phone call, often several calls, before I could move forward.

 I begged someone I knew in the old complex to get Mom some basics from the condo, and after at least two dozen phone calls, managed to get a land line installed.
-There was also supposed to be Internet service but when I got there, I found a modem connected to a wall jack but nothing else.
-I had gotten my mom a captioning phone on, but it was on the other side of the room and couldn’t work without the Internet connection, although I had been assured was working fine when the installers left!
+There was also supposed to be Internet service but when I finally got there, I found a modem connected to a wall jack but nothing else.
+I had gotten my mom a captioning phone, but it was on the other side of the room and couldn’t work without the Internet connection, although I had been assured was working fine when the installers left!

-So I had to start all over again, cancelling that first useless service (Privatel) and get another provider in there.
+So I had to start all over again, cancelling that first useless and dishonest service (Privatel) and get another provider in there.
 I went with AT&T, although it took another 9 or 10 phone calls to get to the right person in the right region to set up landline service.
 When I finally was able to nail someone down, we needed yet another new phone number and ultimately new email account, and a time for installation to occur while I was still in town and could supervise!!

 Note: I’m not exaggerating the number of phone calls I had to make.
 I hate being at the mercy of incompetent people!